suario/flx-customer-integrator/README.md

 ### Error Handling

-When a validation issue happens a business exception is thrown an broadcasted
+When a validation issue happens a business exception is thrown

 ![image](https://github.com/user-attachments/assets/10da5d4b-a121-40ac-9be1-f6d3d9618a67)